Cartwheel (gymnastics): Technique

 A cartwheel performed by a gymnast at the 2019 Junior World Championships.

 To perform a cartwheel, one moves sideways in a straight line, keeping the back straight, butt and core tight and head in; places the hand of the same side on the ground, followed by the other hand; kicks the legs over the body and brings them down as the hands and body come up to a standing position.

 A classic cartwheel performed with proper gymnastics form always starts with a forward lunge: the lead leg (stronger leg) in front and the weaker leg in the back.
-During the lunge, the gymnast has their arms high in the air and straight, with hips square and belly button, facing forward.
+During the lunge, the gymnast has their arms high in the air and straight, with hips square and belly button facing forward.
 The gymnast then pushes off the front leg and places their hands side by side on the ground in front of them.
 As they do this, they kick their legs up and over their torso and head as their body becomes inverted.
 During the rotation, the legs stay apart in a large, wide straddle (as far apart as the gymnast can get them).
 The legs are straight, and the toes and feet are pointed.
-In United States competitions, the legs must reach at least 90 degrees of motion in a competition in order for the gymnast to receive the maximum amount of points.
+In United States competitions, the legs must reach at least 90 degrees of motion in a competition in order for the gymnast to receive the maximum number of points.
 Finally, the gymnast sets their first foot on the ground, followed by the second foot, landing in a lunge with the weaker leg in front and the lead leg in back.
 The gymnast lands facing the opposite direction from the one they started in, hands and arms straight and high, then salutes.

 A cartwheel with legs bent rather than outstretched when the body is inverted can be a useful interim training technique for gymnastic pupils attempting to learn the full cartwheel, as the smaller body area is easier to control.